Biscochos (Mexican Wedding Cookies)

 • Roll out the dough onto a floured board or counter and cut out biscochos using a small-floured cookie cutter or you can put the dough into a cookie press using your favorite design.
 You will have to re-knead and roll out the dough several times until you have used all of the dough.
 Place the biscochos onto an ungreased cookie sheet and bake for about 8-10 minutes.

 • While biscochos are baking, mix the sugar and cinnamon “coating” ingredients in a wide bowl.
 Set aside for coating baked biscochos.
-After baking, coat biscochos with the sugar and cinnamon mixture.
+After baking, coat cookies in the sugar mixture while still warm for best results.

 Video